cfchou/serverless-python-individually/README.md

 ##Command line options

-`sls deploy` is also extended with a few more options:
+You can also overwrite some configurations through extra options when `sls deploy`.

 * `--pi-cleanup`/`--pi-no-cleanup` overwrite `cleanup` in serverless.yml.

 * `--pi-dockerizedPip`/`--pi-no-dockerizedPip` overwrite `dockerizedPip` in serverless.yml.

-* If `--pi-no-cleanup` was specified previously and you don't want to pull dependencies again, then you can disable this plugin:
+* **Use with care**: If `--pi-no-cleanup` was specified previously and you don't want to pull dependencies again, then you can disable this plugin:

     ```
-> sls deploy --pi-no-cleanup  # wrap.py and lib/* are not deleted
+> sls deploy --pi-no-cleanup  # wrap.py and lib/* will not be cleaned.
 > # ...
-> # do some work. requirements.txt is not changed anyhow.
+> # Do some work. requirements.txt should not be changed anyhow.
+> # Disable the plugin for this time. sls should then go directly to pack what's not cleaned last time.
 > sls deploy --pi-disable
     ```